 ==> default: Checking for updates to 'hashicorp/bionic64' default: Latest installed version: 1.0.282 default: Version constraints: default: Provider: virtualbox ==> default: Box 'hashicorp/bionic64' (v1.0.282) is running the latest version.

-Instead of using "vagrant init" command, you can also manually download the VM and edit its vagrant file and then start it.
+You can also manually download the Vagrant box and edit its vagrantfile and then start it.